 Both Chatham County Schools and Central Carolina Community College are continuously developing new programs, career and technical education opportunities, and working with local universities and businesses to ensure students are poised for success in the workforce.

 North Carolina has 53 colleges and universities, among which are three Tier 1 research universities all within 30 minutes of Chatham County — North Carolina State University, Duke University and the University of North Carolina at Chapel Hill.

-North Carolina State University (Raleigh) is the largest public university in the state, with more than 34,000 students enrolled.
+North Carolina State University is the largest public university in the state, with more than 34,000 students enrolled.
 The school is known for its engineering program, veterinary school and Centennial Campus, a research park operated by the university.
-The university is home to Cooperative Extension Service and Industrial Extension Solutions, programs that serve agriculture and industry, respectively.

-Duke University (Durham), only eight miles from Chapel Hill, is consistently ranked among the best universities in the world.
-The school enrolls more than 14,500 students, and is affiliated with the highly ranked Duke University Health System.
+Duke University, only eight miles from Chapel Hill, enrolls more than 14,500 students and is affiliated with the highly ranked Duke University Health System.
 The school is known for its engineering, medical, business and law programs.